nat-davydova/dictionary/README.md

 * synonyms (optional);
 * antonyms (optional);

+✅ last words which user has searched are shown in the 'Last searched' section and stored in `localStorage`;

 ### Plans for v1.0.1
 - [ ] fix error when on first app load click on last word and list replaced
 - [ ] make set of unique words not in the list, but in the app (when putting on storage)
 - [ ] re-arrange last searched words when there is a duplicate
 - [ ] move api to service
+- [ ] add stack bages into readme;

 ### Plans for v1.1.0
 - [ ] add clear last words btn
+- [ ] add delete btn for each word
 - [ ] add favicon
 - [ ] add better logo (with image)
 - [ ] make Last Searched scrollable